guastallaigor/vue-list-picker/README.md

 2. The title and content background are both blue (#0052c0), but you can change those using the `content-class` and `title-class` props.
 3. By default the height isn't set, but it has an `overflow-y` CSS property, so if you use the height prop, you'll have a vertical scroll inside each panel.
 4. If you pass anything other than `top` to `movedItemLocation`, the item after moved will go to the bottom.
+5. The content key should be an unique key inside each array of objects (`left-items` / `right-items`).

 ### Actions

 From top to bottom:

-The first button moves all the left items to the right.
+1. The first button moves all the left items to the right.

-The second button moves all the **selected** left items to the right.
+2. The second button moves all the **selected** left items to the right.

-The third button moves all the right items to the left.
+3. The third button moves all the right items to the left.

-The fourth button moves all the **selected** right items to the left.
+4. The fourth button moves all the **selected** right items to the left.

-The fifth button unselect all the **selected** items from **all** columns (left and right).
+5. The fifth button unselect all the **selected** items from **all** columns (left and right).

 ## Development